violin/zealot/readme.md

 in server.py I have already implemented auth function, but I removed openid.py module for sake of protection of company sensitive info. other similar extention can be added as `AuthProvider` does.

+finally, special thanks to Fuhu Liu, QunFang Luo who contributes to the project.

 ### dependency
 > python, webpy, MySQLdb(with pip,easy_install or install manually)